nobruinfo/midnightmega/readme.md

 of this development will **eat** your files.

 * Check the project out and dive into folder `llvm`.
-* Use `MOUNT "midnightmega.d81"` as programme disk.
+* Use `MOUNT "MIDNIGHT.D81"` as programme disk.
-* Optionally use `MOUNT "datadisk.d81",U9` as a torture disk.
+* Optionally use `MOUNT "DATADISK.D81",U9` as a torture disk.
 Or use **copies** of your own disks.

+# start

+Use one of the following files within `MIDNIGHT.D81`:

+* `MIDNIGHTMEGA` PRG as the regular programme.
+* `DBGMIDNIGHTMEGA` PRG to see an additionak disk/track/sector/read/write in the lower left of the screen.
+* `EMUMIDNIGHTMEGA` PRG same as `DBGMIDNIGHTMEGA` but with additional delays for each sector read and written.
+Can be used to examine `.d81` on storage card behaviours which otherwise would be quite fast.

+The additional output shows like `D1T40S1 R` where `D1` is the chosen disk drive number (currently 0 for the left screen pane and 1 for the righthand one). `T40` is the track, `S1` the sector number currently in operation.
+So `R` is reading while `W` is writing the disk (image).

 # operation

+The following keymapping is also shown when opened by pressing the [F1] key.

 * Most keys are shown in the feeter bar
 * [Ctrl][r] to rescan current file panel (left or right)